Pawan94580/LibManangement/README.md

 ## Description

-The Library Control System Solidity smart contract is a decentralized system built on the Ethereum blockchain to manage the problems that arises at library, managing the book stacks, find the correct location of the book where it is.
+The Library Control System Solidity smart contract is a decentralized system built on the Ethereum blockchain to manage the problems that arises at library.

 ## Getting Started